xd12r/Wordpress-xDr-Webhook/README.md

 1. Go to the 'xDr Webhook Plugin' settings page and enter your Discord webhook URL.
 2. Save or publish your post.
 A notification will be sent to your Discord channel.

-## Code Overview

-This plugin uses WordPress's `save_post` hook to trigger a function whenever a post is saved.
-This function retrieves the post details and custom Discord metadata, formats them into a JSON payload, and sends them to the configured Discord webhook URL.

 ## Project that works together

 | Name  | Release |